 We want to go to Peru for the Ayahuasca Ceremonies but are very concerned about our safety.
 Everyone who we speak to about this says that we will be kidnapped, raped and even killed.
 Is there any truth in this?

-Four of us traveled there together January 2015 and never had a problem. over 3 years agoAnswered by Sharon via WorldNomads.com
+Four of us traveled there together January 2015 and never had a problem. almost 4 years agoAnswered by Sharon via WorldNomads.com

 I travelled Peru for a month as a single woman in 2006.
 I have travelled a lot and Lima topped my list for actually being afraid to even open my day pack to get out my camera as it would likely be grabbed from me.
 The taxi driver from the airport had a large padlock on the boot so luggage wasn't stolen from the boot at traffic lights, and he also insisted I put my day bag on the floor so it wasn't enticing a smash and grab at the lights.
 And be VERY alert for scammers who approach you in cafes and restaurant or anywhere really as they have very developed skills of diverting your attention while they steal.
 One nearly got the money I had just put out for my lunch bill by coming up and waving a bag of lollies closely over the table and very vocally trying to get me to buy some while his hand under the bag was trying to lift up the money at the same time.
 I caught on in time to save the money but he managed to get my multipurpose travel gadget of calculator, alarm clock, language converter etc

 My best advice would be to rely on the advice of the locals, especially managers/proprietor of the hostels where you are staying or staff where you are eating.
 In Lima, DON'T use the unofficial taxis as the tales you hear of a traveller being driven to a dangerous place and made to pay a large amount of money to be taken back to safety ARE TRUE.
 Honest hostels will arrange for a safe taxi at no extra cost.